-Know we need to learn about absorption when snowboarding….
+Now we need to learn about absorption in our snowboarding….

 This advanced snowboard exercise will help keep you safe and controlled when you need it the most, so make sure you keep reading but also put it into practice when you are snowboarding.